PM Lee asked Hong Kong leader for immediate return of Terrexes: Ng Eng Hen

 - Posted 09 Jan 2017 14:13

-SINGAPORE: Prime Minister of Singapore Lee Hsien Loong has contacted Hong Kong Chief Executive CY Leung about Singapore’s military vehicles that have been held at a Hong Kong port since November, said Singapore Defence Minister Ng Eng Hen on Monday (Jan 9).
+SINGAPORE: Prime Minister of Singapore Lee Hsien Loong has asked Hong Kong Chief Executive CY Leung for the immediate return of the military vehicles that have been held at a Hong Kong port since November, said Singapore Defence Minister Ng Eng Hen in Parliament on Monday (Jan 9).

 The nine Terrex Infantry Carrier Vehicles were en route to Singapore after an exercise in Taiwan before being detained over what the Ministry of Defence (MINDEF) described as licensing issues.